 A new programme of MMI sampling was completed at Ernest Giles in 2018.
 Samples were collected at a spacing of 800m x 200m over the Meadows target over an area of approximately 10km x 8km, with gold results subtle but broadly outlining and reflecting results of DSG by Newmont.
 Elevated MMI responses (peaking at 0.6ppb gold) were also returned from outside of the area covered by DSG, particularly along strike to the north-west over an area of approximately 4km x 1km, potentially outlining a new western target subparrallel to those defined by previous RC drilling.
 This new western target lies some 5km north-west of previous drilling and the large DSG anomaly previously identified by Newmont.

-The Company conducted a Reverse Circulation drilling programme at the Meadows, Empress and Wishbone areas in mid-2018.
-The drill programme at Meadows consisted of twenty-five holes testing the 5km x 1.5km anomaly defined by DSG work which remained untested by previous Greatland drilling and over a total area of approximately 7km by 6km for a total of 6,710m of drilling.
+The Company conducted a Reverse Circulation drilling programme at Meadows in mid-2018.
+The drill programme consisted of twenty-five holes testing the 5km x 1.5km anomaly defined by DSG work which remained untested by previous Greatland drilling and over a total area of approximately 7km by 6km for a total of 6,710m of drilling.
 RC holes were drilled on an 800m x 800m grid to depths of around 300m to 350m each.
-In addition, RC holes were also completed at Wishbone and Empress to test basement geology and physical rock properties.

 Recent acquisition of a large, detailed airborne survey has highlighted several new structural targets suitable for gold mineralisation.